ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax:*** IIF(expr, truepart, falsepart), where:

--expr - The expression to evaluate.
+- expr - The expression to evaluate.
--truepart - The value to return if the expression is true.
+- truepart - The value to return if the expression is true.
--falsepart - The value to return if the expression is false.
+- falsepart - The value to return if the expression is false.

  ***Example:*** IIF([LineAmount]>1000, 'Eligible for discount', 'No discount')